braver/ColorConverter/README.md

 It's also possible to convert all colors in a document.
 If you run "convert all" with an active selection, only the colors in that selection are converted (this requires a ST build of 4181 or newer).

+### Copy as...

+A "Copy as hex" command is available in both the context menu and command palette.
+This converts the selected color to uppercase hexadecimal, with 6 characters (or 8 if there is opacity).
+This is an "portable" format that allows easy copying of colors across different applications.
+The "HEX6" format is not one of the default targets, but you can use it in your own  commands or keyboard shortcuts.
+All the other supported formats can also be used in the `color_convert_copy` command.

 ## How to customize

 ### Output formats